-This is where a good lumber storage rack can be the difference between wood that stays flat and dry and wood that gets wet on the garage floor, warps, and becomes unusable.
+A good lumber storage rack can be the difference between wood that’s flat, dry, and ready for a project and wood that gets wet on the garage floor, warps, and becomes unusable.
 Most lumber storage racks attach to garage or workshop walls, but they can also go on ceilings or stand on their own.
-The following picks are among the best lumber storage rack options for weight support and convenience.
+The following options are among the best lumber storage racks for weight support and convenience.

 - BEST OVERALL: Bora Wood Organizer and Lumber Storage Metal Rack